trigger-corp/Forge-Documentation/source/api/event.rst

 Triggered when a push notification is received both while the application is running or if the application is launched via that notification.

+Currently available as part of our :ref:`integration with Parse <partner-parse>`.

 .. js:function:: event.messagePushed.addListener(callback, error)

     :param function(data) callback: callback to be invoked when no errors occur